gaikwadamolraj/axios-mock-adapter-jest/README.md

 # axios-mock-adapter-jest
-This will showcase the mocking the axios async await call for unit testing.
+This will showcase below example with jest tests.

+- Mocking the axios async await call for unit testing.
+- Encode/Decode using Node buffer
+- Bubble/Merge sort with own function for date sort

 ## Project Status